 Bed bugs are one of the most difficult pest problems to eradicate quickly.
 By far, the best solution for bed bugs is to hire a pest control company with experience successfully controlling bed bugs.
 Unfortunately, this can be expensive and beyond the means of many people.
 If you feel you cannot afford to hire a professional, and want to attempt do-it-yourself bed bug control, there are some things you can do.
 With diligence and patience and some hard work you have a fighting chance of getting rid of bed bugs in your home.

 If you live in an apartment or condominium, it’s best to alert the property manager.
 A coordinated bed bug control effort using a pest control company is generally needed in such situations.
 Bed bugs readily move from apartment to apartment, with many people unaware that they have a problem.
 If one apartment is infested, adjoining units (left side, right side, above and below) should be assumed to be infested unless shown otherwise through inspection or monitoring.
 Simply asking tenants whether they have bed bugs is not enough.
-In one recent study only half of residents in a large apartment with bed bugs knew (or admitted) they had a bed bug problem.
+In one recent study only half of apartment residents whose homes were determined to have bed, bugs knew (or admitted) they had a bed bug problem.

 Pesticides alone are not the answer to bed bugs.
 Most of the commonly used pesticides today, including professional products and consumer products advertised for control of bed bugs, are at best moderately effective at controlling these pests.
 Pesticides must be used with care for safety and with attention to proper application to work well.
 Aerosol “bug bombs” or “fumigators” are also mostly ineffective in eliminating bed bugs.
 Aerosol insecticides mainly kill insects that are exposed, and out of their hiding places, not those hidden behind baseboards, in cracks and crevices of the bed, under carpet edging and in walls.